 In the format values where this formula is the true box, enter =$A1=”Apple” click the Format button.

 Now the Format Cells dialog box is opening.
-Go to the Fill tab, specify a background colour, and click the OK button.
+Go to the Fill tab, specify a background color, and click the OK button.

 Click OK button to close the New Formatting Rule dialog box.